mac-comp240/activities_1-data/3-operators-masking/3-README.md

 *binary_convert.h* from Data activity 1 that have functions that can build up a string of the binary representation of given C integral data type value.

-As with data activity 1, you can view the documentation for binary_convert.h by picking the Doc button in the menu bar and choosing Files from the doxygen html page.

 # Problem 1

 **Code file you create yourself:** bit_logical.c

-Use the File menu to create this new C code file.
+Right-click on the folder named 3-operators-masking or use the File menu to create this new C code file, named bit_logical.c.
 To get started considering what needs to be in this file, you can look at the original "hello world" example from early in the course- it is in the folder called hello.
 You can also look at the starter code for the next 2 problems.
 These are the files shifts.c